* Oil prices fall to seven-month lows

 On Tuesday, Boston Fed President Eric Rosengren said that the era of low interest rates in the United States and elsewhere poses financial stability risks and that central bankers must factor such concerns into their decision-making.

-The S&P technology sector, which fell for two straight weeks on worries about the sector's valuation, was little changed in early trading.
-Tech stocks have led the S&P 500's rally this year.
+The S&P technology sector is coming off two straight weeks of losses on worries about the sector's valuation and a move into more defensive sectors.
+Tech stocks have led the S&P 500's 9.6 percent rally this year.

-Parexel International was up 3.8 percent to $87.11 after private equity firm Pamplona Capital is nearing a deal to acquire the pharmaceutical research services provider for more than $4.5 billion.
+Parexel International was up 3.9 percent to $87.19 after private equity firm Pamplona Capital is nearing a deal to acquire the pharmaceutical research services provider for more than $4.5 billion.
+(Reporting by Tanya Agrawal)